Floorp-Projects/Floorp/ipc/docs/processes.rst

 ``Init`` is given the command line arguments constucted above so it will need to be overridden to parse them.
-It does this, binds our actor by calling ``Open`` as was done with the parent, then initializes a bunch of components that the process expects to use:
+It does this, binds our actor by calling ``Bind`` as was done with the parent, then initializes a bunch of components that the process expects to use:

 .. code-block:: c++